Dr. FishView Badges

 - Nov 9, 2014

 - Reaction score

-- Soak fish food in vitamin supplements such as Selcon, Zoecon and Vita-chem or even Omega 3 & 6 fish oil.
+- Misc: Soak fish food in vitamin supplements such as Selcon, Zoecon and Vita-chem.
 This will boost a fish’s natural immune system and is particularly useful for clearing viruses such as Lymphocystis.

-- Always keep an ammonia reducer, such as Amquel or Prime, on hand.
+- Misc: Always keep an ammonia reducer, such as Amquel or Prime, on hand.
 You never know when you might need it.
-A reducer can be useful for immediately neutralizing ammonia in the DT, QT (so long as no medications are present, especially copper), or when drip acclimating a new fish that has been in transit a while and ammonia has built up.
+A reducer can be useful for immediately neutralizing ammonia in the DT or QT (so long as no medications are present, especially copper), or when drip acclimating a new fish that has been in transit a while and ammonia has built up.